So you just tried our 5 Flexibility Tests, and you determined that you’re about as flexible as a steel rod.

 Research has shown that anything beyond this does not confer any benefit however, there are many anecdotes of people experiencing great improvement from holding stretches for up to 2 minutes.

 Bottom line; hold each stretch from 30 sec- 2 minutes.

 How Often Should I Stretch?

-I recommend stretching on a daily basis, for a maximum for 5-10 minutes.
+I recommend stretching on a daily basis, for a maximum of 5-10 minutes.
 Anything more than that and you are likely wasting your time, which you have very little of.

 It is certainly not necessary to stretch more than once per day.

 When Should I Stretch?

 It is always best to stretch muscles when they are warm.
 Therefore it’s best to do it after a workout or even after a warm shower.

 Otherwise, if you are not working out that day, you can stretch right before bed.